-- Follow up on their absence with their parent/carer to ascertain the reason, by calling/emailing home setting and or potential completing a home visit. - Ensure proper safeguarding action is taken where necessary - Identify whether the absence is approved or not - Identify the correct attendance code to use
+- Follow up on their absence with their parent/carer to ascertain the reason, by calling/ emailing home setting and or potential completing a home visit. - Ensure safeguarding action is taken where necessary, especially if the child has not been seen by school for more than 48 hours.
+This may involve a home visit. - Identify whether the absence is approved or not - Identify the correct attendance code to use.